-Eight major alpine ski resorts are located in New Mexico, many in the Northeast area of the state such as Taos Ski Valley, as this is where most snow accumulates.
-Here are some of our favorite New Mexico family ski resorts:
+Eight major alpine ski resorts are located in New Mexico, many in the Northeast area of the state, as this is where most snow accumulates.
+Here are some of the best family-friendly ski resorts in New Mexico.

 This family ski resort in New Mexico features a children’s center offering a variety of fun-filled activities for kids of all ages.
-The nursery staff offers childcare to children 6 weeks to 1 year.
-Indoor activities, snow play and tasty snacks are provided for children ages 1 to 3, with half-, full- and multiple-day sessions available.
+The nursery staff offers childcare to children 8 weeks to 3 years.
+Indoor activities, snow play and tasty snacks are provided for children ages 1 to 3, with half- and full-day sessions available.
 Kids age 3 and up can participate in a variety of ski and snowboarding programs, allowing them to learn the basics of riding and work on new skills and abilities.

 With plenty of lodging throughout the area, families can easily find something that will fit their needs and budget.
 From hotel rooms, suites and chalets to two- and three-bedroom ski-in/ski-out condo units.